hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

 ### 4. Create the permissions configuration file

-The permissions configuration file defines the nodes and accounts permission lists.
+The permissions configuration file defines the nodes and accounts whitelists.

 Copy the following permissions configuration to a file called `permissions_config.toml` and save a copy in the `Node-1/data`, `Node-2/data`, and `Node-3/data` directories: